What license do I need to start a cleaning business?

 While qualifications aren’t required to start a cleaning business, there are certain skills and training that may be beneficial.
 Understanding the breadth of cleaning products and techniques can help you provide high-quality cleaning services to your clients.

-There are various training courses available for aspiring cleaners, such as the British Institute of Cleaning Science (BICSc) courses.
+Various training courses are available for aspiring cleaners, such as the British Institute of Cleaning Science (BICSc) courses.
 These courses cover topics such as cleaning methods, safety procedures, and customer service.

 Pay your tax for your cleaning services